Imran Kasam on Treating Each Application Like a Design Problem

-In today’s rapid developer profile, we’re featuring Imran Kasam, Co-Founder and Senior Solutions Consultant at 2P Innovations.
+In today’s maker profile, we’re featuring Imran Kasam, Co-Founder and Senior Solutions Consultant at 2P Innovations.
 Hear how Imran has advanced his career by becoming a Mendix developer and how his background in design and system administration helped set him up for success.

 What’s your education and professional background?
 Did you have prior development experience before using Mendix?